unspecifier/quizzler/src/markdown/nha-baseline.md

 A billing and coding specialist is coding a consultation in the provider's office.
 The provider documented the appropriate history and exam, with low-level medical decision making.
 Which of the following Evaluation and Management (E/M) codes should the specialist report?

 - 99253 Inpatient or observation consultation for a new or established patient, which requires a medically appropriate history and/or examination and low level of medical decision making.
 - 99284 Emergency department visit for the evaluation and management of a patient, which requires a medically appropriate history and/or examination and moderate level of medical decision making.

-- 99243 Office or other outpatient consultation for a new or established patient, which requires a medically appropriate history and/or <input ty✅ pe="radio" required name="answer" value="correct" />
-  examination and low level of medical decision making.
+- ✅ 99243 Office or other outpatient consultation for a new or established patient, which requires a medically appropriate history and/or examination and low level of medical decision making.
 - 99291 Critical care, evaluation and management of the critically ill or critically injured patient; first 30-74 minutes.

 ## Question: 73 of 125